WebDevStudios/wds-acf-blocks/documentation/Home.md

 ### Registering The Block

-In the block's folder (in our case, `/src/blocks/block-name.php`), you’ll need to register your block, along with setting any options for that block that you'd like to enable.
+In the `block.json` file (in our case, `/src/blocks/block-name/block.json`), you’ll need to register your block, along with setting any options for that block that you'd like to enable.
 We’ll show this example with a single block, but you can see the full file below.

 Our script will automatically register your block with WordPress once the build (or watch) process is completed.
 You can achieve this with `npm run build` or `npm run start` in the root plugin folder.